Welcome to the Parish Church of St John.

 We are a lively worshipping fellowship in the heart of the community of Walsall Wood.
 We would be delighted to welcome you.

 We believe in inclusive church - a church which celebrates and affirms every person and does not discriminate.
-We will continue to challenge the church where it continues to discriminate against people on grounds of disability, economic power, ethnicity, gender, gender identity, learning disability, mental health, neurodiversity, or sexuality.
 We believe in a church which welcomes and serves all people in the name of Jesus Christ; which is scripturally faithful; which seeks to proclaim the Gospel afresh for each generation; and which, in the power of the Holy Spirit, allows people to grasp how wide and long and high and deep is the love of Jesus Christ.

-Our church community reflects the great diversity of our local neighbourhood, and we are pleased to welcome all.
-We offer a range of worship activities which reflects a breadth of spirituality: from our family-friendly Sunday morning Holy Communion, where the children join us partway through; to the lively monthly All Age Service or Morning Worship, and on to a modern version of Evening Prayer, standing firmly in the Anglican liturgical and choral tradition.
-Once a month we also hold an evening "Taize or Iona" service where we have an opportunity to experience God in different ways, as well as our monthly "Presence" service where we seek the heart of God in the power of the Spirit.
-When there is a fifth Sunday in the month we hold a "Healing & Wholeness" service.
-Also, for busy families, "Messy Church" is held monthly on a Saturday morning.
+We offer a range of worship activities which reflects a breadth of spirituality: from our family-friendly Sunday morning Holy Communion, where the children join us partway through; to the lively monthly All Age Service or Morning Worship, and on to a modern version of Evening Prayer (not currently celebrated due to clergy vacancy), standing firmly in the Anglican liturgical and choral tradition.
+Services not currently not being celebrated due to clergy vacancy include once a month we also hold an evening "Taize or Iona" service where we have an opportunity to experience God in different ways, as well as our monthly "Presence" service where we seek the heart of God in the power of the Spirit, and when there is a fifth Sunday in the month we hold a "Healing & Wholeness" service.
+Also, for busy families, "Messy Church", we also plan to restart soon which will be held monthly on a Saturday morning.

 St John's is blessed with a wonderful modern Community Hall, provided for us through the generosity of a local charitable trust.
 Many of our social events take place in the Hall, which is also used by a range of community groups and our Sunday School.
 The Hall is also available for Children's parties, Baptism parties, etc.